EmbySupport/Emby.Docs/Backup.md

+---
+uid: Backup
+title: Configuration Backup
+legacyUrl: /support/solutions/articles/44001159936-configuration-backup
+---

 This guide will go over how to migrate your settings from Emby Server from one machine to another.
 There are two methods to backing up Emby Server settings and we'll go over them here.

-## Use the Emby Backup Plugin
+## Use the Server Configuration Backup Plugin

-We recommend using the Emby Backup plugin, which is designed to make this process really painless by doing the work for you.
-Emby Backup requires Emby Premiere and can be found in our plugin catalog.
+We recommend using the Server Configuration Backup plugin, which is designed to make this process really painless by doing the work for you.
+This plugin requires Emby Premiere and can be found in our plugin catalog.

-The Emby Backup plugin can help you backup and restore the following:
+The Server Configuration Backup plugin can help you backup and restore the following:

 * Server configuration
 * Users